All Episodes

 And I think they're starting to link the president and lack of trust in him to the government.

-Meaning they've never linked Obama to what's going wrong in the government.
+Meaning, they've never linked Obama to what's going wrong in the government because he hasn't been appearing to run the government.

 He's campaigning against it every day.

-It was Don Lemon who said, after she said, I think they're starting to link the president or lack of trust in him, Lemon said with the scandals.
+It was Don Lemon who said, after she said, I think they're starting to link the president and their lack of trust in him.

 That's when she said to the government.

-So Gloria Borger is essentially admitting that up till now, Obama's success has been he hasn't been linked to any of this.
+So, Gloria Borger is essentially admitting that up till now, Obama's success has been he hasn't been linked to any of this.

 She's so right and doesn't even know what she has swerved into there.